 But hey!
 You are a very different person.
 How can you measure the performance of a car and an orange?
-You are trying to do the same thing when you compare yourself to others!
+You are trying to do the same when comparing yourself to others!

 There is a set of things in which you are good.
 So are the others.
 Someone might be better at one thing than you, but so what?
 You are good or at least average on many other things.
 How about you combine your knowledge and skills in different fields?
 By combining your abilities, you are bound to eventually do something great!

 If you still want to compare yourself to someone, then compare yourself to the person you were yesterday.
-This way, you will be able to track your progress and find the motivation to improve yourself.
+This way, you can track your progress and find the motivation to improve yourself.

-It’s a tool where the majority of people share the highlights of their lives.
+It’s a tool where most people share the highlights of their lives.
 You can see how “successful” or “happy” your friends are.
 You might even envy them.
 A lot.
 And then it becomes dangerous.
-All of the people share their highlights, success stories, while you are sitting and struggling wherever you are.
-It appears to be easy for others, making you feel stupid because of how hard you study and hustle in general.
+All the people share their highlights and success stories while you sit and struggle wherever you are.
+It appears easy for others, making you feel stupid because of how hard you study and hustle in general.

-But remember, others are people just like you and they have bad moments in their lives.
-Some people had dark moments that are so bad that you can’t even imagine!
+But remember, others are people just like you, and they have bad moments in their lives.
+Some people have dark moments that are so bad that you can’t even imagine them!

 This doesn’t change the fact that what you see on Facebook creates a big misconception about people’s lives.

-Our advice is to limit the use of Facebook or stop using it entirely.
-If you can’t stop using it, then limit yourself to using it to 20 minutes per day.
-You will see how your relationships will start feeling more robust; you will be more focused and productive (because the distractions will go away).
+Our advice is to limit Facebook or stop using it entirely.
+If you can’t stop using it, limit yourself to using it for 20 minutes daily.
+You will see how your relationships will start feeling more robust; you will be more focused and productive (because the distractions will disappear).
 You will probably stop feeling envious of others.

 Clean your room

 It is very depressing to work in your own filth.
 Clean your room.
 Respect yourself.
-Keeping your room clean will also eliminate things about which your mind will think subconsciously too.
-Just imagine how great it would be to live in a clean, simple room.
-You will wake up and see that you are in a beautiful place and not some hell.
+Keeping your space clean will also eliminate things your mind will think subconsciously about.
+Imagine how great it would be to live in a clean, simple room.
+You will wake up and see that you are in a beautiful place, not some hell.
 It will improve your mood quite a lot.

 To get motivation and to continue being motivated, you should: